bitst0rm-pub/Formatter/README.md

         Sublime Text > Packages > User > formatter.assets > config

 You can use these files directly or place them in a location of your choice.
 Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
 The full list of supported options and parameters can be found on plugins dev websites.<br/>
-Note: Do **not** use files with the suffix `.master.` as they serve as _reference_/_example_ files for your configuration and could be overwritten by any package updates.<br/>
+Note: Do **not** use files with the suffix `.master.` as they serve as _reference_(_example_) files for your configuration and could be overwritten by any package updates.
+Some exotic plugins do not handle input file.
+You need these _example_ files to control the configuration.<br/>
 It is recommended to explore this folder, as it may contain additional config files for the same plugin.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

-The following settings example should give you direction on how to setup Formatter:
+The following detailed settings example is the head of Formatter and should give you direction on how to setup it.
+You do not need to take the whole set of options.
+Just take the ones you need, but leave the json structure be intact:

 ```js
 {